nokia/restful/doc/monitor.md

 Monitor is a unique construct of RESTful package.
 That can be used to execute functions *pre* and *post* calling handlers.
-That is used by built-in `Logger` and can be utilized other ways, e.g. to create various metrics, service charging or filters.
+That is used by built-in `Logger` and can be utilized other ways, e.g. to create various metrics, service charging, filters, or authentication.

+The concept is somewhat overlapping with container sidecars.
+Sidecars are completely independent, therefore much better customizable and upgradeable.
+But they are usually expensive, require network interface tweaking, and problematic in serverless environment.
+Monitor does not have these issues.

 Monitor is available for `Server`, `Router` and `Route` classes, including sub-routers.